KUNDALINI WARNING — A false “Holy Spirit” is invading the Church.

 We know that when Jesus died, the life that was in him was multiplied by millions, and it's something the martyrs knew also.
 Jesus says elsewhere that those who are really attached to him will never die, and that they will live even they should die.
 That's how I can imagine a sheltering of the church rather than its rapture.
 But then, in 1 Thessalonians 4, Paul speaks of the “parousia”.
 He says that we, the “living” who have remained, we will be "taken up into the air to welcome our Lord".
 Now, we know that Paul and those he addressed in this letter have all passed into the hereafter.
 This would mean that in the thinking of these early Christians, those who died in Christ are still alive to God, and that they remain somewhere where they rest (or perhaps not) until the day of the coming of our Lord.
 This somewhere could be a dimension that is not as far away as we may think.
 In Hebrews 12, there is this mention of a “cloud of witnesses that surrounds us”.
 Jesus said that we should not fear the one who kills the body but who then can't do anything more.
 When we, as faithful christians, will die or when we will be crushed by the henchmen of power and the new religion, the angels will invite us to accompany them in a safe place, out of the reach of the dragon.
 In this immortal form which is the real us, we will be gathered in a place or a dimension where we will be together, fed, taught, envisioned and empowered, until the dragon is eventually chained by the angels and thrown into the pit of hell.
 And once this great trial over the earth is over, then will we appear with our Lord and his angels, coming on the clouds as the Scripture says, and we will join those who have already been resurrected.
 Just as in Noah's days, Jesus said.
 In his Apocalypse, John tells us that we will all resurrect at the sound of a trumpet and that we will become the artisans of a thousand-year reign of peace on earth.
 Oh, maybe there will be some who survived these events if not who would we rule on except the breaths of chaos?
 The Bible gives us many more details about this Passover, this passage of man and his access to the reign of God.
 One life would hardly be enough to study all the ins and outs.
 It is very easy to lose the vision of the goal and to stop on the road side when trying to dissect the word of God.
 But if we have prepared for the very simple scenario that Jesus pictures for us in the Gospels, then we should be optimally integrated into this new creation.

-I loved Jacob and hated Esau.
+I loved Jacob and I hated Esau.

 Travel has get us used to access the best of two worlds.
 Unfortunately, I fear that some gospels have drawn us to the antipodes of the Gospel of Jesus Christ, and perhaps me the first.
 Let us convert while there is still time, because soon there will be no return possible.
 The men of God of the Bible were prepared to suffer hunger and nakedness, torture and ferocious beasts, rather than compromising with the adver sery by taking from his hand the governance of the world.
 We would do well to be inspired by them in these days when Satan wishes to “prosper” Christians in all sorts of ways.
 He wants to entertain us, he wants to enrich us and he wants to heal us through amazing miracles !
 But above all, he would like to take possession of the Christians by placing in them the other fire, the spirit of dominion and power that is an abomination to God, and so to mark our conscience with a wilt made with a hot iron, as being his property.
 Are we like Esau: “No matter the bottle, provided we have drunkenness,” or are we going to suffer a temporary shortage if we must, in order to inherit an eternal destiny on an earth eventually set free from sin?
-This gospel addressed to a world that is lost is unwelcome in days when man thinks that he has everything under his control, including the course of the events that he can influence by interpreting the scriptures in different ways.
-Yet this radical message was the essence of the great revivals of the past.
+This gospel addressed to a world that is lost is unwelcome in days when man thinks that he has everything under his control, including the course of the events that he would be supposed to influence by interpreting the scriptures in different ways.
+Yet this radical message which brings us to an irrefutable conclusion and to repentance, was the essence of the great revivals of the past.

 Pray for those that lead you.